TurboWarp/docs/docs/development/globals.md

 Global variables that can be accessed using the developer console, for convenience.

-These cannot be used from custom extensions.
+These can not be used in sandboxed custom extensions and should not be used in unsandboxed custom extensions.

 ## `vm`